clarkt3/llm-prompts/README.md

     Enter the task that you want AutoGPT to execute, with as much detial as possible
     '''
     # BOOM ROASTED!

+    # After all this setup, we're finally getting back to Prompt Engineering as a science
 ```
 ### Task 1: Hello World - Your First Website
 ### Task 2: Python Program - Paindrome Checker